-As the state’s museum of natural history serving the entire Commonwealth and beyond, VMNH has award-winning exhibits, ground-breaking scientific research and collections, and innovative educational programs for all ages.
-With its outreach education programs, online resources, and traveling exhibits and displays, the Virginia Museum of Natural History is truly an institution without walls.
+As the state museum of natural history, the Virginia Museum of Natural History has award-winning exhibits, ground-breaking scientific research and collections, and transformational educational programs for all ages.
+With its statewide outreach education and distance learning programs, online resources, and traveling exhibits and displays, the Virginia Museum of Natural History is truly a Museum Without Walls.

 To interpret Virginia's natural heritage within a global context in ways that are relevant to all citizens of the Commonwealth.

 Museum Memberships and Accreditation

 VMNH is a member of the Virginia Association of Museums, the Southeastern Museums Conference, the Association of Science-Technology Centers, and is accredited by the American Alliance of Museums, a distinction earned by fewer than 5% of U.S. museums.

 VMNH has developed a strong reputation for significant research and important collections, which now number more than 10 million cataloged items.
 Research at VMNH, led by its doctoral curators, focuses on studies of Invertebrate Paleontology, Vertebrate Paleontology, Recent Invertebrates, Archaeology, Mammalogy, and Geology.
 While the museum’s primary geographic strengths are in Virginia and the Southeastern United States, the collections and research programs span the globe.